Lewitt (company)

 Lewitt GmbH (stylized in all caps) is an Austrian audio equipment manufacturer based in Vienna.
 It produces a range of audio interfaces and microphones for studio, broadcast, and live sound applications.

 History

 Lewitt was founded by Roman Perschon, who had previously worked at AKG.
 Its first product line was launched at the NAMM Show in Anaheim, California.

 By the early 2020s, Lewitt had established offices in Europe, China, and the United States.
 In 2022, it opened a U.S. branch, Lewitt Inc. In 2020, Lewitt began “Project 1040,” an initiative to develop a new flagship microphone system in consultation with recording engineers.
+In June of 2020, Lewitt has partnered with Elgato, to develop the Wave microphones.